 Since the late 1960s, the American Muslim community has experienced exponential growth and incredible diversification and integration.
-The number of mosques (masajid) have more than doubled, from 230 in 1960 to over 600 by 1980.
+The number of mosques in 1960 were 230.
+Today, there are over 2,100.
 The 1970s were a time of increased immigration of Muslims from all parts of the world, as well as a period marked by a transition to orthodox Islam among African American Muslims and the embracing of Islam by as many as 80,000 Euro-Americans.

 In the 1990s, ISNA also participated in the Islamic Shura Council of North America, which coordinated among four of the most important national Muslim organizations: ISNA, Ministry of Imam W. Deen Mohammed, the community under the leadership of Imam Jamil Al-Amin, and the Islamic Circle of North America (ICNA).
 The formation of this council was a potent signifier of the merging of indigenous and immigrant streams of Islam in the American context.
 On a practical level, this council founded the Bosnia Task Force and facilitated the first joint observance of Ramadan in America.
 In 1993, all of these national organizations coordinated the sightings of the moon which begin and end this observance.
 The Islamic Shura Council of North America has since disbanded, to be replaced by other organizations that similarly unite American Muslims of all backgrounds.

-Muslims in America have been building a community from the ground up: over the past several decades, many American Muslims did not have the option simply to go to the local masjid; they had to establish one.
+Muslims in America have been building a community from the ground up: over the past several decades, many American Muslims did not have the option simply to go to the local mosque; they had to establish one.
 Muslim parents could not always just send their children to the local Qur’anic school; they had to found one.
-This community has, therefore, created an elaborate Islamic infrastructure in America, with over 400 Islamic schools, over 1,200 Islamic centers and mosques, and a myriad of other organizations.
-Through these efforts, nearly five million American Muslims are educating their children, gathering to pray, working to educate their neighbors and their government, fighting against poverty and crime, and building a stronger, more diverse ummah in America.
+This community has, therefore, created an elaborate Islamic infrastructure in America, with over 200 Islamic schools, over 2,100 Islamic centers and mosques, and a myriad of other organizations, institutions, non-profits, and committees.
+Through these efforts, nearly five million American Muslims are educating their children, gathering to pray, working to educate their neighbors and their government, fighting against poverty and crime, and building a stronger, more diverse Muslim community (ummah) in America.
 The American Muslim community strives to carry faithfully the message of Islam in a challenging environment.

 Another leadership institute is the Macdonald Center at the Hartford Seminary, which offers the first accredited Muslim chaplaincy program in America.
 At the seminary, students are trained in both the academic discourses of Islam and in the skills and methodology of serving the Muslim population from a spiritual standpoint.
-This wedding of academic and practical aspects of Islam is yet another way in which the Muslim infrastructure is being strengthened through education.
+This wedding of academic and practical aspects of Islam is yet another way in which Muslim infrastructure is being strengthened through education.
+Other seminaries which aim to produce chaplains, imams, intellectuals, and faith leaders include Bayan Claremont in Claremont, California, and The Islamic Seminary of America in Richardson, Texas.

 In America, Muslims from all parts of the world are claiming a common identity based on religious, not ethnic, grounds.
 As one prominent Muslim educator put it, “Enabling Muslims to explore the roots of their faith more freely is, in my mind, America’s gift to Muslims.”
 Through the infrastructure that has taken shape in America, Muslims are able to consider and apply their faith in a way that is both distinctly Muslim and American.